chrisenytc/dotfiles/README.md

 # Terminal Profile

 You need to install the terminal profile in the `terminal` folder.
-After installed use the `FiraCode` font with the size 14.
+After installed use the `FiraCode` font with the size 16.

 # General

 - Use the dark menu option in `System Preferences > General`.
 - Use the ken burns effect on the screen saver.
+- Enable the `Minimize windows into application icon` option in `System Preferences > Dock`.
 - Enable the `Automatically show and hide the dock` option in `System Preferences > Dock`.
 - Change the `require password` to `immeadiately` in `System Preferences > Security & Privacy`.
-- Show the keyboard icon in the menubar
+- Enable the `Tap to click` option in `System Preferences > Trackpad`.
+- Enable the `Show volume in menu bar` option in `System Preferences > Sound`.
+- Enable the `Show fast user switching menu` option in `System Preferences > Users & Groups`.

 # Hot Corners